 While a diagnosis of sleep apnea can be scary, it is a treatable condition.
 In fact, there are many things you can do on your own to help, particularly for mild to moderate sleep apnea.
 Home remedies and lifestyle modifications can go a long way in reducing sleep apnea symptoms.

-Lifestyle changes that can help sleep apnea
+Other lifestyle changes that can help sleep apnea include:

 Bedtime tips for preventing sleep apnea